 “Every day is a great day to take a few cars off the street and think about it.”

-Here is how the Car Free Days movement got started and has taken shape over the last 23 years.
-This is the second in a series of articles which we update and post annually just prior to the September rush to get the latest batch of Car Free Day projects off the ground.
-We hope that these pieces and the references you find here are going to prove useful to those responsible for making a success of their Days in 2017 and beyond.
+Here is how the Car Free Days movement got started and has taken shape over the last 24 years.
+This is the second in a series of articles which we update and post annually just prior to the September rush to get the latest batch of Car Free Day/New Mobility Agenda projects off the ground.
+We hope that these pieces and the references you find here are going to prove useful to those responsible for making a success of their Days in 2018 and beyond.
 Getting a CFD right and making it a real success is no easy task — good knowledge of what has worked and not worked in the past should serve you well.
 Continue reading

 The following reproduces the full text of John Whitelegg’s opening chapter of his book, Mobility: A New Urban Design and Transport Planning Philosophy for a Sustainable Future, Straw Barnes Press.
 September 1, 2015.
 For further background on the 2018 online New Mobility Master Class program of which focuses on this introduction in the opening session, refer to: “Mobility, Death and Injury.
 (Let’s see what John Whitelegg has to say about this.)” at https://wp.me/psKUY-59l

 In the 1950s as a primary school child in Oldham (UK) I had very limited mobility measured in terms of the number of miles I ranged over each week.
 Life was intensely focused on the locality, intense contact with other children who lived within 500 metres of my home, and intense outdoor play for as many hours as my parents would allow (usually more than they would allow).
 We children decided when to go out, where to go, with whom and what to play and from an early age acquired a great deal of proficiency in negotiation skills, dispute resolution and independent decision-taking.